-The presence or absence of infusion-related reactions presenting as hypersensitivity/allergic reaction, anaphylaxis, or cytokine release syndrome, as well the presence or absence of inhaled-related reactions presenting as allergic reaction (e.g., bronchospasm) will be solicited and documented until the study visit seven days after study drug administration.
+The presence or absence of infusion-related reactions presenting as hypersensitivity/allergic reaction, anaphylaxis, or cytokine release syndrome will be solicited and documented until the study visit seven days after study drug administration.

 Adverse Events of Special Interest should be communicated to the Sponsor in an expedited manner (see section 9.3.1 for requirements).